-OptiComm is one of the few private alternatives to NBN which is what most people are familiar with.
-NBN is government-owned and widely available to many subscribers.
-OptiComm on the other hand is only made available to a small number of communities, such as in new or recently developed housing estates.
+Currently, OptiComm is only made available to a small number of communities, such as in new or recently developed housing estates.
 For this reason, it is not as popular as NBN.

-In more ways than one, OptiComm's internet connection is similar to NBN’s FTTP connection technology.
-In this case, high-speed fibre-optic cables are used to transfer signals instantly.
+OptiComm's internet connection is similar to NBN’s FTTP connection technology wherein high-speed fibre-optic cables are used to transfer signals instantly.
 However, OptiComm can be deemed more superior as it no longer uses old technology much like the decades-old copper wires and coaxial cables that NBN still uses.

 In case you are already connected to OptiComm, then there is no chance that your connection will still be replaced with NBN in the future.
 Nevertheless, OptiComm still has its drawbacks such as no access to free-to-air TV in your housing estate.